The Boston Pre-K Study: A Strong Case for Preschool Gets Stronger

 While the current study indicates preschool didn’t have an impact on test scores for children, it does underscore the positive long-term impacts on educational attainment and life outcomes.
 Positive effects include increased college enrollment and persistence, grade progression and high school graduation, and decreased negative behavioral outcomes like suspension and juvenile incarceration.
 These results stress the importance of considering non-test score and long-term outcomes when assessing the effectiveness of early childhood education programs.

-In one of our summer webinars for school and program leaders, A Rigorous Commitment to Social–Emotional Well-Being, I will be joined by Breeyn Mack, our Vice President of Education, to have a robust discussion on other takeaways from the Boston pre-K study and its implications for leaders of high-quality early learning programs.
+In one of our summer webinars for school and program leaders, A Rigorous Commitment to Social–Emotional Well-Being, I was joined by Breeyn Mack, our Vice President of Education, to have a robust discussion on other takeaways from the Boston pre-K study and its implications for leaders of high-quality early learning programs.
 We will focus our conversation on the parallel processes of program leaders supporting teachers’ well-being as teachers support children’s well-being and the benefits to be had by all.
-At the end, we will discuss creating an action plan for making a committed investment in supporting social–emotional learning.
+At the end, we will discuss creating an action plan for making a committed investment in supporting social–emotional development.